greatjapa/bigspin/README.md

 i18n = new DefaultI18N("custom_en_US.properties", i18n);
 okText = i18n.get("ok"); // okText = Confirm
 ```
 If your messages comes from a database instead of property files, you can make your own implementation of `I18N`.
-Pull request? =]
+Pull requests are welcome.

 ## License